sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

 ## Self-Healing via GitOps

-Notice that we set the following in the `Application` YAML resource above.
+Notice that we set the following values in the `Application` custom resource:

 ```
 spec: